learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

 How many clients are supported?
 -------------------------------

+.. tip:: We recommend that you do your own benchmarking and share results in our `Community Forums <https://community.learningequality.org/>`_.

 One of the bigger questions that may be hard to answer is how many students that can use Kolibri on a Raspberry Pi at the same time.
 One of the biggest bottle necks will be the Raspberry Pi's built-in Wi-Fi.
 Maybe it will support 5-10 devices that are located in a close perimeter.

 The Wi-Fi antenna and chip in the Raspberry Pi do not have capacity for many clients.
 Thus, you may also want to connect a stronger Access Point.
 If you intend to do this, you should modify the DHCP server (dnsmasq) to listen to the ``eth0`` device instead of ``wlan0``, switching off the Wi-Fi by removing ``hostapd``.

-If you are running behind an access point, a Raspberry Pi with 1 GB can easily support 10 clients, but your need to consider newer Raspberry Pi 4 devices if you want to support more than 10 clients.
+If you are running behind an access point, a Raspberry Pi with 1 GB may support 10 clients, but your need to consider newer Raspberry Pi 4 devices if you want to support more than 10 clients.

 Future steps
 ------------